dylan-lang/opendylan/documentation/hacker-guide/source/duim.rst

 the menu bar will not (yet) be integrated with the system menu bar when running a DUIM application.

+.. note:: GTK+ will be built as a 64 bit binary.
+This means that your Dylan code will also have to be built as a 64 bit binary.
+   Doing this requires a build of Open Dylan from the master branch.
+   Once you have a current build of Open Dylan, set the ``OPEN_DYLAN_TARGET_PLATFORM`` environment variable to ``x86_64-darwin`` and your builds will be 64 bit.

 .. _gir-dylan: https://github.com/dylan-foundry/gir-dylan
 .. _directions: https://wiki.gnome.org/GTK+/OSX/Building